limichange/frontend-knowledge/README.md

 # Frontend Knowledge
-😑 You must konw it, if you are a frontend engineer.
+😑 You must know it, if you are a frontend engineer.

 ### Tool